Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 }
 ```

-You can see how the fields in the struct correspond to the two design decisions I introduced above: shared and local refcounts, an "owning" thread ID to identify when objects are local, and a shared reference count.
+You can see how the fields in the struct correspond to the two design decisions I introduced above: shared and local refcounts (`ob_ref_local` and `ob_ref_shared`), an "owning" thread ID to identify when objects are local (`ob_tid`), and per-object lock (`ob_mutex`).

 `Py_INCREF` is correspondingly more complicated [on the free-threaded build](https://github.com/python/cpython/blob/6920036f287480f7d39d6a4005803aeac27aff3f/Include/refcount.h#L272-L284): for a thread-owned object the hot path is still a single non-atomic increment of `ob_ref_local`, but objects shared across threads fall back to an atomic update of `ob_ref_shared`.
 The details aren't essential — what matters is that a once-trivial integer increment now has to account for the new layout.

-So this was the design trade-off: enable multithreaded parallelism but increase the complexity of the interpreter and force extensions to explicitly support this new ABI with a new layout for `PyObject`.
-You can read [PEP 703](https://peps.python.org/pep-0703/) and [PEP 779](https://peps.python.org/pep-0779/) for detailed discussions of why it's worth it for CPython to choose complexity over simplicity in this case.

-Please also refer to [Victor Stinner's post](https://vstinner.github.io/free-threading-reference-counting.html) on reference counting in free-threaded Python as well as the [summary of Thomas Wouters' 2026 PyCon talk on LWN](https://lwn.net/SubscriberLink/1078367/eaa511915870fdb2/) for much more detailed discussions of this topic.

-## A new stable ABI for Python 3.15

-As we saw above, the `PyObject` struct has a different layout on free-threaded Python.
-That means it does not have an ABI that is compatible with the GIL-enabled build.
-In other words, it is not possible to load a compiled extension module targeting the GIL-enabled build because lots of things in the C API rely on the layout of `PyObject`.

-Just one example that shows up in every single C extension: the [`PyModuleDef` struct](https://docs.python.org/3/c-api/module.html#c.PyModuleDef).
-For historical reasons, this struct _extends_ the `PyObject` struct.
-That means if `PyObject` has a different size, when CPython loads an extension and accesses data stored on the `PyModuleDef` struct to set up a module object it will access data at the wrong offset.
-Most likely, this will lead to an immediate crash.
+The distinct `PyObject` layout on the free-threaded build corresponds to a distinct version-specific ABI for free-threaded builds.
+The ABI tags in wheels reflect this by appending a `t` to the version in the CPython version-specific ABI tag.
+So, free-threaded Python 3.14 corresponds to the `cp314t` ABI tag.
+Python 3.13 also shipped a `cp313t` ABI, but that was considered experimental.
+Every Python release from Python 3.14 onward officially supports *two* version-specific ABIs, `cp3XY` and `CP3XYt`.
+That also means all ecosystem projects that ship version-specific wheels must ship *two* wheels per Python version for 3.14 and newer.

 That necessitated a new ABI tag for the free-threaded interpreter.
 To make that concrete, let's try installing `cryptography` using free-threaded Python 3.14:

 ```bash
 Collecting cryptography